retrostyle/sandbox/README.md

 ###Artifact handling with Archiva

-It is required to have archiva installed on your pc @ /localhost:8080
+It is required to have archiva installed on your pc standard is /localhost:8080

-Be sure you have no Application Server still running
+Be sure you have no Application Server running or you get the error port is in use.

 Copy the settings.xml under _settings folder to your

-	_Maven install: $M2_HOME/conf/settings.xml_
-	_user's install: ${user.home}/.m2/settings.xml_
+- Maven install: `$MAVEN2_HOME/conf/settings.xml`
+- User's install: `${user.home}/.m2/settings.xml`

 Go into the sandbox directory and run on command line
-	_mvn clean package deploy_

-5. With the Ant
+- `mvn clean install deploy`

 ###How to use cobertura code coverage